akermu/emacs-libvterm/README.md

 avoid this question and always compile the module, set `vterm-always-compile-module` to `t`.

+## `vterm-copy-mode-remove-fake-newlines`

+When not-nil fake newlines are removed on entering copy mode. vterm inserts fake-newlines purely for rendering.
+When using `vterm-copy-mode` these are in conflict with many emacs functions like isearch-forward. if this varialbe is not-nil the fake-newlines are removed on entering copy-mode and re-inserted on leaving copy mode.
+Also truncate-lines is set to t on entering copy-mode and set to nil on leaving.

 ## Keybindings

 If you want a key to be sent to the terminal, bind it to `vterm--self-insert`,